At Bristol Mind, we recognise that LGBTQ+ people can be at a higher risk of experiencing a mental health problem than the wider population.

 The reasons for this are complex and not always fully understood.
 However, mental health problems experienced by LGBTQ+ people have been linked to discrimination, bullying, homophobia, biphobia and transphobia.

-Bristol Mind wants to provide for adults (over 18yrs) an honest non-judgemental space and the opportunity to talk about any aspect of themselves and their life experiences.
-Counselling and Art Therapy can help individuals explore current or past feelings and experiences, relationships with others, general mental and emotional wellbeing.
-Our therapies enable clients to talk to people who may understand, perhaps just a little bit more, because they too have lived experience of being LGBTQ+
+Bristol Mind wants to provide for adults (over 18 years of age) an honest non-judgemental space and the opportunity to talk about any aspect of themselves and their life experiences.
+Counselling can help individuals to explore current or past feelings and experiences, relationships with others, and their general mental and emotional wellbeing.
+Our counselling service and helplines enable clients to talk to people who may understand, perhaps just a little bit more, because they too have lived experience of being LGBTQ+

-All of the counsellors and therapists working within the services below have lived LGBTQ+ experience.
+All of the counsellors, therapists, and volunteers working within the services below have lived LGBTQ+ experience.

 Monday & Friday Evenings, 8pm-midnight